 Attention exclusively breastfeeding mamas!
-Whether your new to the game or an old pro, we need to talk about cluster feeding.
+Whether you are new to the game or an old pro, we need to talk about newborn cluster feeding.

 The life of a newborn is glorious.
 Baby eats and sleeps, while someone else takes care of all the rest.

 Cluster feeding is something every exclusively breastfeeding mama is bound to go through.
 And it can be a tough challenge to overcome.

 So before you think you are going crazy, or that there is something wrong with your breast milk supply, etc. Let’s talk more about newborn cluster feeding and help you get a better understanding of what is going on.

 - Newborn breastfeeding schedule

 - Tips to get through newborn cluster feeding

 This article may contain affiliate links.
 And this is not intended to replace the medical advice of your provider.
 See disclosures for more information.